jocelynz4890/panko-backend/design/concepts/Authentication/Authentication.md

         validateToken (user:User, token:String):(user:User)
             requires user exists and token matches
-            effects verifies that user if authenticated.
+            effects verifies that user by returning it if authenticated
 ```